briardew/codas/README.md

 the [GEOS Atmospheric Data Assimilation (ADAS) fixture](https://github.com/GEOS-ESM/GEOSadas) source code.

-Much of the setup and run scripts of CoDAS are written in C shell.
-This is due to its GEOS and NCCS heritage.
-We are in the process of converting the existing C shell code to bash and Python code.
+Much of the setup and run scripts of CoDAS are written in C shell due to its GEOS and NCCS heritage.
+This code is currently being converted to bash and Python.

 ## Contents
 1. [Quickstart on Discover](#quickstart-on-discover)